 You’ll often see couscous used instead of rice or quinoa in recipes.
 It has similar features to both of those ingredients, along with some distinct differences.
 Whether couscous is a good choice or not depends on a variety of factors, including the rest of your diet.

-Is Couscous Good For Your Health?
+Is Couscous Good For You?

 - An Introduction To Couscous